aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-42.png)

-	>**Note**:The **View lineage** option supports finding out dependencies between Power BI assets.
+	>**Note**: The **View lineage** option supports finding out dependencies between Power BI assets.
 That's important, for example, if you are going to publish changes to a core dataset.
 Lineage view will tell you the dependent datasets that might require testing.

 4. In lineage view, notice the connection between the report, the **US Sales Analysis** dataset, and the **Sales Analysis - Create reusable Power BI artifacts** dataset.

 	![](../images/DP500-16-55.png)

-	>**Note**:When Power BI datasets relate to other datasets, it's known as chaining.
+	>**Note**: When Power BI datasets relate to other datasets, it's known as chaining.
 In this lab, the **US Sales Analysis** dataset is chained to the **Sales Analysis - Create reusable Power BI artifacts** dataset, enabling its reuse for a specialized purpose.

 5. **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: